When Someone Lets Themselves Be Affected and Then Chooses Not to Live There

 Some professional shifts only become clear after they’ve already happened.
-At the time, there is sometimes a sense of strain, repetition, or a growing sense that something no longer fits that slowly accumulates.
+At the time, there may be strain, repetition, or a growing sense that something no longer fits.

 This reflection comes from one of those shifts.